JosephCottam/somewhatuseful/_posts/2025-10-01-Neo4J-Export-And-Load.md

 layout: post
 teaser: Neo4j has opinion about how data is handled...
 ---
 I had transfer a [Neo4j](https://neo4j.com/) database to another team.
 They already had a database so I wanted to provide flexibility in how they imported and merged it.
 Below are notes on options explored.
+Ultimately, none were obviously better than the others for all cases.

 | Method             | td/dr                                                                                             |
 | ------------------ | ------------------------------------------------------------------------------------------------- |